ni/javascript-styleguide/README.md

    ```

 7. **strictNullChecks** is now enabled by default.
-   - If your project has `strictNullChecks` enabled, remove previously overridden strictNullChecks rules.
+   - If your project has `strictNullChecks` enabled, remove previously overridden strict rules for null checks.
-   - If your project has `strictNullChecks` disabled, disable those strictNullChecks rules to maintain previous behavior.
+   - If your project has `strictNullChecks` disabled, disable strict rules for null checks to maintain previous behavior.
 Example:
      ```js
      {
        files: ['**/*.ts'],